Tosakin: Description

 Although it has a body shaped similar that of other fantailed goldfish, its tail fin opens and spreads flat and wide horizontally with the leading edges flipping under once or even twice.
-Because of its large and broad tail, the Tosakin is a weak and even clumsy swimmer requiring it be kept in still water without a strong current.
-The Tosakin has been often and mistakenly reported by as a weak fish due to inbreeding, however in reality is as hardy as most other breeds of fancy, deep-bodied goldfish.
+Because of its large and broad tail, the Tosakin is a weak and even clumsy swimmer, requiring it be kept in still water without a strong current.
+The Tosakin has been often and mistakenly reported by as a weak fish due to inbreeding, but it is as hardy as most other breeds of fancy, deep-bodied goldfish.
 Like many other deep-bodied goldfish, the Tosakin is especially prone to swim bladder problems.

 The Tosakin is considered a "top-view" fish and is traditionally kept in large shallow bowls or small ponds to be viewed from above.
 Seen from above, with its pointed head and deep, round trunk, the tail is obviously a flat half circle.
 Tosakins are metallic red, red and white or "uncolored" iron-black.
 Recently calico fish with Tosakin body conformations have been developed, but many purists have yet to recognize this coloration as a true Tosakin.
-The Tosakin is slow growing compared to most other breeds of fancy goldfish with a maximum attainable length of around eight inches.
+The Tosakin is slow growing compared to most other breeds of fancy goldfish, with a maximum attainable length of around eight inches.